Robust Remote Reinforcement Learning over Unreliable Communication Channels using Homomorphic State Encoding: Learning Architecture

 \subsection{Receiver Design}

-In our model, the receiver needs to run an \gls{rl} algorithm over the \gls{sfr} space encoded at the transmitter side.
-In this specific work, we implement \gls{ppo}~\cite{schulman2017proximal} to estimate $\pi^*$, due to its generalization capabilities and on-policy nature.
-We recall that the on-policy learning approach estimates future rewards directly from exploration actions, thus allowing for a more robust training phase.
-The drawback is that on-policy solutions, including \gls{ppo}, tend to converge to more conservative and, therefore, less efficient policies than off-policy approaches~\cite{chen2023sufficiency}.
-However, as our focus in this work is more on robustness than pure performance, the on-policy approach is preferable.
+The receiver's goal is to build a control function $\pi$ that operates over the \gls{sfr} space encoded at the transmitter side.
+In this work, we implement \gls{ppo}~\cite{schulman2017proximal} to estimate the optimal control function $\pi^*$, mainly due to its \emph{on-policy} nature.
+We recall that on-policy approaches estimate future rewards directly from exploration actions, allowing for a more robust training phase.
+The drawback is that \gls{ppo} and other on-policy algorithms tend to converge to more conservative and therefore less efficient solutions~\cite{chen2023sufficiency}.
+However, since our focus is more on robustness than on performance under ideal conditions, on-policy algorithms have an advantage.

-After each training frame, the transmitter updates the receiver with a new transition matrix $\mb{M}_n$ and action embedding function $\alpha_n$.
-Hence, if a packet is lost, the receiver can update the state feature vector using the model $\mb{M}_n$, as in \gls{mbrl}:
+After the $n$-th training round, the transmitter sends the new transition matrix $\mb{M}_n$ and action embedding function $\alpha_n$ to the receiver.
+If a state update is lost, the receiver can then update the state-action vector using $\mb{M}_n$, as in \gls{mbrl}:

-In contrast, if the message is received successfully, possibly with a known delay $d$, the receiver updates its knowledge of the environment using the information contained within the packet.
-The \emph{a posteriori} estimate at time $t-d$ of the state features is obtained as
+On the other hand, if the message is received successfully, potentially with a delay $d$, the receiver updates its knowledge of the environment using the information contained in the packet.
+We consider packets to be timestamped, so that the receiver can estimate the delay of each update.